lolalongo11/monkees/README.md

 The Assets of this project - music and photos were provided for by code institute.
 Since starting the project the links to the credit of who provided the Assets to CI have since been removed.

+I made sure the website had responsive design as part of the ux and looks good on mobile devices as well and tablets and laptops/pc.
+I have test the view of the responsive design by inspecting the page and then toggling between mobile and pc and it looks good.

 /* -------------------------------------------------------------------------------------------- Features and how they are expected to work*/